olumideadekunle/mlcohort-webscraping-week2-web-scraping/README.md

 Younger passengers (children) had a higher chance of survival.

-The Fare distribution was skewed, with a few very expensive tickets.
+The Fare distribution was skewed, with a few costly tickets.

-📈 Visualizations
+ Visualizations

 Bar chart of survival rate by gender.